Dubai International Airport: Runways

 Dubai Airport has two closely spaced parallel runways, 12R/30L is 4447 × 60 m, 12L/30R is 4000 × 60 m.
 The gap between the centrelines of the two runways is 385 m.
 The runways are equipped with four sets of ILS to guide landing aircraft safely under very poor weather conditions.
 The runways were expanded to accommodate the Airbus A380 which came into service in 2007.
 In 2009, it was announced that the airport installed a Category III landing system, allowing planes to land in low-visibility conditions, such as fog.
 This system was the first of its kind in the United Arab Emirates.

 In 2013 Dubai Airports announced an 80-day runway refurbishment program which started on 1 May 2014 and was completed on 21 July 2014.
 The northern runway was resurfaced while lighting upgrades and additional taxiways were built on the southern runway to help boost its capacity.
 The southern runway was closed from 1 to 31 May 2014, while the northern runway was closed from 31 May to 20 July 2014.
 Due to extra congestion on one runway, all freighter, charter and general aviation flights were diverted to Al Maktoum International Airport.
 Flights at DXB were reduced by 26% and 14 airlines moved to Al Maktoum International Airport whilst the runways works were being done.
 Emirates cut 5,000 flights and grounded over 20 aircraft during the period.

-Dubai Airports plans to close the southern runway (12R/30L) for complete resurfacing and replacement of the airfield lighting and supporting infrastructure.
-This will be done during a 45-day period from 16 April 2019 to 30 May 2019.
-This upgrade will boost safety, service and capacity levels at DXB.
-Airlines will be required to reduce flight operations at DXB due to single runway operations.
+Dubai Airport closed the southern runway (12R/30L) for complete resurfacing and replacement of the airfield lighting and supporting infrastructure.
+This was done during a 45-day period from 16 April 2019 to 30 May 2019.
+The upgrade boosted safety, service and capacity levels at DXB.
+Airlines were required to reduce flight operations at DXB due to single runway operations.